qwilanikan/qwilanikan.github.io/ceramics.md

 permalink: /ceramics/
 ---

-{% for project in site.ceramics %}
+{% for project in site.ceramics reversed%}

 {% if project.redirect %}
 <div class="project">